itkovian/itkovian.net/posts/2007-05-12-Using_HPMSampling_to_Drive_Dynamic_Compilation.markdown

 -----
-Title:  Using HPM-Sampling to Drive Dynamic Compilation
+title:  Using HPM-Sampling to Drive Dynamic Compilation
-Author: Andy Georges
+author: Andy Georges
-Date: May 12, 2007
+date: May 12, 2007
+tags:
 -----